TheAncientOwl/book-of-frets/tools/webpify/README.md

 # 🛠️ 🏞️ Webpify

-`webpify` is a command-line tool that converts images to JPEG format.
+`webpify` is a command-line tool that converts images to WEBP format.
 It is designed to help optimize images for web use by reducing file size while maintaining acceptable visual quality.

 ## Usage